-Skoda seems mighty proud, too, of the small vertical slot in the corners of the bumper that bleed air through and let it flow past the front wheels.
+Skoda seems mighty proud, too, of the small vertical slot in the corners of the bumper that bleeds air through and lets it flow past the front wheels.
 Apparently it cuts drag and raises efficiency, and it’s the kind of small detail that BMW engineers love to point out.

 A crisp line running down the Scala’s side only emphasises its long proportions, but the Scala manages to avoid looking like some sort of stretched Polo.
 18-inch wheels are available (we drove it on 17s), and they don’t look comically large on the car.

 Of course, length isn’t everything (or so one hopes).
 But you don’t get to be the giant of the family without being well-nourished, and the Scala seems to have received a huge share of the goodies that VW Group can dole out to its sprawling family.

 The launch range is pretty comprehensive, with three different chassis (a standard one, a lowered sporty version and a raised one for countries with rough roads) and five engines.

 Precisely what is headed for Singapore is still up in the air; we don’t even know when the Skoda Scala is set for launch, but our best guess is end-2019 or, failing that, the start of 2020 (in time for the Singapore Motorshow).
 That’s speculative, it’s worth repeating.
 The official line is that discussions with Skoda are “ongoing”.

 Whatever it is, we chose a 1.0 TSI with 115 horsepower to try, although aligned with a six-speed manual because the seven-speed DSG auto version only enters production later this year.

 We also spent some time in a 150 hp 1.5 TSI with fancy cylinder deactivation tech, but it seems unlikely that you’ll see that version of the Scala in Singapore.